Reformed confessions of faith: Baptist

-Baptist confessions, like the congregationalists, are statements of agreement rather than enforceable rules.
+Baptist confessions, like the Congregationalists, are statements of agreement rather than enforceable rules.
 They "have never been held as tests of orthodoxy, as of any authoritative or binding force; they merely reflect the existing harmony of views and the scriptural interpretations of the churches assenting to them."

-Part of the baptist movement finds its origin in the nonconformist movement in England, observing Calvinistic theology with the presbyterians and congregationalists.
-Calvinistic baptists are called reformed or particular baptists.
-There are further subdivisions of reformed baptists, such as regular and primitive.
+Only confessional Particular Baptists regard themselves to be "Reformed", since orthodox and historic Reformed theology is inherently paedobaptistic.
+Part of the Baptist movement finds its origin in the nonconformist movement in England, observing Calvinistic theology with the Presbyterians and Congregationalists.
+Baptists subscribing to Calvinist soteriology are called Particular Baptists or Reformed Baptist.
+There are further subdivisions of Particular Baptists, such as Regular and Primitive.

-Baptist churches, like the congregationalists with whom they share views of polity, compose church covenants for the local congregation.
+Baptist churches, like the Congregationalists with whom they share views of polity, compose church covenants for the local congregation.